Hello-Ship-Code/Linkly-Backend/README.md

 # Linkly

-Linkly is a **backend hub** for **user authentication and URL shortening**, built using **Node.js, Express, Prisma, MongoDB, and JWT**.
+Linkly is a **backend hub** for **user authentication and URL shortening**, built using **Node.js, EJS, Express, Prisma, MongoDB, and JWT**.
 The project follows a modular route-based structure, with `/user` handling URL-related functionalities, `/api` managing authentication, and `/` serving static content.

 ---